mafaldabbrito/portefolio/content/posts/Launching_this_website/index.md

 !![Image Description](/images/android-chrome-512x512.png)

-According to the internet :Clown: my name Mafalda means **Mighty in battle**.
-So of course I had to get a Mighty Warrior to represent me.
+According to the internet 🤡 my name Mafalda means **Mighty in battle**.
+So of course I had to get a ==Mighty Warrior== to represent me.